nragusa/aws-lambda-throttle/README.md

 ### CloudFormation Custom Resource

-Because you can not natively define an SNS Delivery Policy in CloudFormation (at least, not that I was able to fine), I created a custom resource using Lambda.
+Because you can not natively define an SNS Delivery Policy in CloudFormation (at least, not that I was able to find), I created a custom resource using Lambda.
 All this Lambda function does is apply the Delivery Policy to the SNS Topic.

 Note the ```MaxPerSecond``` parameter in the CloudFormation template.
 Use this value to adjust how many messages per second the SNS topic delivers to the Lambda function.